-- Small donations of £30 of less (£20 prior to 6 April 2019) - Cash or contactless in coins or notes, either loose or in a planned giving envelope with no Gift Aid Declaration.
-Not eligible: Standing Orders, cheques, text, online giving, nor card payments using chip and pin. - Giving/donations only not money from raffles, tombolas, sales, fundraising events nor other income which would not qualify for Gift Aid.
+- Small donations of £30 or less (£20 prior to 6 April 2019) - Cash, contactless or chip & PIN in coins or notes, either loose or in a planned giving envelope with no Gift Aid Declaration.
+Not eligible: Standing Orders, cheques, text, online giving. - Giving/donations only not money from raffles, tombolas, sales, fundraising events nor other income which would not qualify for Gift Aid.